Hey, want to learn how to start veggie seeds? We’re starting seeds for our vegetable garden and want to show you how to do it.

 Seeds And Seed Packets

-You can purchase seeds for your veggie garden.
+You can purchase seeds in a packet for your veggie garden.

 The seed packet will have a lot of information on the back about the specific plant and instructions on how to grow it from the seeds.
 It is an excellent guide for learning how to start seeds for your vegetable garden.